 Things to see on a road trip from Salt Lake City to Yellowstone National Park

 - Lagoon Amusement Park – The Lagoon Amusement Park will send chills up your spine with the help of its exciting rides, named accordingly.
-The “Colossus”, “Cannibal” and the “Rattlesnake Rapids” are prime example of the thrilling rides, you could come across at the amusement park
+The “Colossus”, “Cannibal” and the “Rattlesnake Rapids” are prime examples of the thrilling rides you could come across at the amusement park.

-- Willard Bay State Park – Willard Bay State Park is a gorgeous camping site with excellent nature trails and an easy beach access where you can kayak, swim or simply relax on an inflatable
+- Willard Bay State Park – Willard Bay State Park is a gorgeous camping site with excellent nature trails and easy beach access where you can kayak, swim or simply relax on an inflatable.

 Best time to go on a road trip from Salt Lake City to Yellowstone National Park

 The best periods for a road trip from Salt Lake City to Yellowstone National Park are during Spring and Fall.
 Fewer crowds, mild weather and plenty of wildlife-watching opportunities will make your visit extremely pleasant.

 Truth be told, this magnificent naturalistic monument could be enjoyed during every day of the year.
 Spring can sometimes be unpredictable when it comes to the weather, yet if you prepare well and pack multiple layers of clothes, you'll do just fine.
 During this season you will have the opportunity to watch the park bloom, without running into too many crowds.

 Most roads open toward the end of April and during May, so plan your visit accordingly in order to avoid such hassles.
 Average temperatures during Fall range from the mid-30s to low 60s during daytime, while temperatures at night hover just below zero.